-From what standpoint can I criticise this production of sameness – from the arrogance of one who believes herself to be, somehow, immune?
+From what standpoint can I criticise this production of sameness – from the arrogance of one who believes herself to be immune?
 No, it’s because it doesn’t accord with my subjective sense of the world.
 Reality seems to fall short of reality.
 This subjective dissonance is the precondition of critique.
 Because I am sentimental, tired, easily hurt, I give this dissonance the temporary name "love," and mortgage everything on a dubious future in which… everything may be, but probably will not be, different.

 Wilkins suggested a standardised measurement for length based on the movement of a pendulum.
-In 1791, long after his death, this idea was rejected by the French academy in favour of another standardisation based on a proportion of the circumference of the Earth (an idea also suggested by Wilkins but that he thought would be impracticable).
+In 1791, long after his death, this idea was rejected by the French academy in favour of another standardisation based on a proportion of the circumference of the Earth (an idea also suggested by Wilkins but that he thought would be impractical).
 This gave us the meter.
 The gram was arrived at later, on the basis of the weight of a cubic centimeter of water.

 The difficulties encountered by early attempts at standardisation all had to do with the inconvenient complexity of real, living things; the globe is not a perfectly smooth round sphere, for example, and the weight of water depends on its temperature.
 Undeterred by this unexpected multiplicity, these crusaders persisted, arriving at measurements that are in fact only tangentially related to natural phenomena.
 Measure is abstraction – an abstraction that contains in itself the image of a concrete world that has been abstracted.
 In the end the matter was decided politically, through the signing of a convention in 1875 in which industrialised western countries agreed on the standards of measurement still used today.